Get all the latest data for Riga

 What's the average days-on-market in Riga in 2026?

-This is an improvement from one to two years ago, when the average time to sell in Riga was closer to 78 days, so the market has picked up noticeably as mortgage rates have come down and buyer confidence has returned.
+This is a meaningful improvement from about a year ago, when Latio reported the average time to sell in Riga was 78 days, so the market has tightened by roughly two to three weeks as buyer confidence and financing conditions have gradually improved.

 Are properties selling above or below asking in Riga in 2026?

-As of early 2026, most residential properties in Riga sell at approximately 2% to 5% below the original asking price, which means buyers typically have some room to negotiate, though not dramatically.
+As of early 2026, most residential properties in Riga sell at about 2% to 5% below their listed asking price, which means buyers still have some room to negotiate but sellers are no longer wildly overpricing their homes.

-The property types most likely to see bidding wars and above-asking sales in Riga are move-in-ready, renovated apartments in walkable neighborhoods like the city center, Āgenskalns, and Teika, where supply is tighter and buyers compete for quality.
+The properties in Riga most likely to see competitive offers and above-asking sales are renovated, move-in-ready apartments in walkable neighborhoods like Agenskalns, Klusais centrs (Quiet Centre), and parts of the Old Town, where supply is genuinely scarce and buyers are willing to pay a premium for quality.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Riga.